How to Get A Person Out of Bed

 - Work together with the person being transferred and your helpers.
 You and your helpers can count out loud to 3 to coordinate efforts to help the person stand or move.
 Avoid sudden movements during the transfer.
 Quick changes in position can cause falls.

-What should I know for all transfers?
+What do I need to know about what to do before all transfers?

 - Place the chair or wheelchair beside the bed.
 Angle the chair or wheelchair parallel (on the same line) or at a 45-degree angle to the bed.
 The foot of the wheelchair or chair should face the same direction as the foot of the bed.
 If you are using a wheelchair, move or remove its footrests and lock the wheels.